12 Uses for Honey Everyone Should Know

 #2 – Wound Care

-You can read more about how to use honey for healing in the post “Honey as Medicine – Prevent Infection, Kill Bacteria and Promote Healing“.
+With repeated honey applications, the skin healed beautifully with no scarring.
+You can read more about how to use honey for wound care in the post “Honey as Medicine “.

 #3 – Cough Remedy

-My younger son was a preemie (one month early), and when he was a little peanut he would always get stuck with coughing and sinus drainage during cold and flu season.
+My younger son was a preemie (one month early).
+When he was a little peanut, he would always get stuck with coughing and sinus drainage during cold and flu season.
 Nighttime was the worst, because a random coughing fit could end with him throwing up all over his bed.

 If we need a general immune booster along with cough care, we’ll try homemade elderberry syrup.
 (It’s easy to make, and doesn’t have all the additives like most store brands.)
 If we need some heavy duty help, I turn to these Cold and Cough Care remedies.